nexentaedge/nexentaedge.github.io/src/docs/docker-plugin.md

  Each volume can be created with different syntax
  1. Full specified path -  service@cluster/tenant/bucket.
 Will create volume by specified path.
  2. Automatic service selection - cluster/tenant/bucket.
 In this case driver select Nedge NFS service with lowest number of NFS exports, hence load balance across all nfs services or across all services remarked in service_filter list
- 3. Automatic service selection with cluster and tenant namespace substitution - tenant/bucket.
-Automaticly select nfs service and subsitute cluster and namenamespace defined as cluster and tenant  options in ndnfs.json file
+ 3. Automatic service selection with cluster and tenant namespace substitution.
+ Automaticly select nfs service and subsitute cluster and tenant namespace defined as cluster and tenant  options in ndnfs.json file

- All volumes related to default cluster will be shown as tenant/bucket records in list, and can be passed to any docker volume command for run, mount, rm e.t.c
+ All volumes related to default cluster and tenant will be shown as bucket records in list, and can be passed to any docker volume command for run, mount, rm e.t.c
- Volumes not related to default cluster will be shown as cluster/tenant/bucket, and should be used for docker volume operations
+ Volumes not related to default cluster and tenant will be shown as cluster/tenant/bucket, and should be used for docker volume operations

 ```
 docker volume create -d nexenta/nexentaedge-nfs-plugin nfs01@clu1/ten1/buc1 (Full volume path specified)